Chemicals Risk Assessment

 - Update and review as required.

-The first step in risk assessment is to identify the chemical hazards.
+The first step in risk assessment is to identify the chemical hazards, associated with the activity.
 A chemical inventory can be useful.
 When recording all potential chemical hazards, look beyond the obvious.
 As well as considering the use of chemical agents, look at chemicals or substances that may be produced by a process, for example welding fumes, respirable crystalline silica etc..
 Evaluate the internal transport, storage and the quantities of chemicals being stored as well as waste disposal and emergencies e.g. spill or leak.
 Consider all materials and mixtures, for example, items like glues, food stuffs, cosmetics, materials used by maintenance such as oils, gardening materials, water treatment and cleaning materials.
 It may be possible to group chemicals into specific tasks and complete a task or activity based chemical risk assessment.

 Check to see whether any of your chemicals are subjected to any Restrictions or Authorisations under the REACH regulation.
 Again, a chemical inventory can be useful here.
 Your chemical supplier can supply you with this information and must supply you with a safety data sheet, (SDS) which should be provided with each hazardous material.
 The SDS is a primary source of health and safety information.
 For example the SDS may have your use included in the attached exposure scenarios (ES).
 It will include occupational exposure limits where they exist or it may have derived no effect levels (DNELs).
 (See SDS information)

 The second step is to consider who (groups of employees) might be affected and how the material/chemical might harm them.
 Recognise that some employees may need special consideration, for example, language needs of non-national workers, potential exposure of pregnant employees etc. The different routes of exposure need to be considered e.g. dermal exposure, absorption, inhalation, ingestion and injection.
 While the employer is responsible for carrying out the risk assessment, employees should be involved.

 The third step is evaluating the risks and deciding on precautions.
 Write down what precautions you are already taking and apply the principles below in the following order to determine what additional precautions are required: